milk-cocoa/milkcocoa_for_android/README.md

-milkcocoa_for_android
+Milkcocoa SDK for Android
 =====================

-milkcocoa client library for android
+This is Milkcocoa client library for android.

 #概要